DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

 GitLab Geo provides the ability to have read-only, geographically distributed application deployments.

-While external database services can be used, these documents currently focus on the use of the [Omnibus GitLab](https://docs.gitlab.com/omnibus/) for PostgreSQL in order to provide the most platform agnostic guide, and make use of the automation included within `gitlab-ctl`.
+While external database services can be used, these documents focus on the use of the [Omnibus GitLab](https://docs.gitlab.com/omnibus/) for PostgreSQL to provide the most platform agnostic guide, and make use of the automation included in `gitlab-ctl`.

 ## Requirements

-In order to use GitLab Geo with the GitLab Helm chart, the following requirements must be met:
+To use GitLab Geo with the GitLab Helm chart, the following requirements must be met:

-- The use of [external PostgreSQL](../external-db/index.md) services, as the PostgresSQL included with the chart is not exposed to outside networks, or currently have WAL support required for replication.
+- The use of [external PostgreSQL](../external-db/index.md) services, as the PostgresSQL included with the chart is not exposed to outside networks, and doesn't have WAL support required for replication.
 - The supplied database must:
   - Support replication.